This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Turkey.

 Turkey’s business sector exhibits one of the highest investment rates among OECD countries.

 Despite numerous headwinds and adverse shocks, Turkey's real GDP has grown by more than 34% over the past 5 years, faster than any other OECD country except for Ireland and only slightly less than China and India.

 Turkish GDP per capita has continued to catch up with the more advanced OECD economies.
 Despite a series of adverse shocks including severe geo-political tensions at the southeastern border and an averted coup attempt in 2016, GDP growth averaged nearly 7% over 2010-17

-Data on government support to agriculture in the OECD area (including European Union) and other major economies, measured by indicators including the Producer Support Estimate (PSE) and Consumer Support Estimate.
+Data on government support to agriculture in the OECD area and other major economies, measured by the Producer Support Estimate (PSE) and Consumer Support Estimate.

-There are now 42 signatories to the OECD Declaration on Green Growth.
-Lithuania has joined Costa Rica, Colombia, Croatia, Latvia, Morocco, Tunisia, as well as OECD members in having adhered to the Declaration.
+There are now 46 Adherents to the 2009 OECD Declaration on Green Growth.
+Bulgaria has joined Costa Rica, Colombia, Croatia, Georgia, Kazakhstan, Latvia, Lithuania, Morocco, Peru, Tunisia, as well as OECD members in having adhered to the Declaration.
 Latest release: Greening the Blue Economy in Pomorskie, Poland.

 Government at a Glance provides a dashboard of key indicators to help you analyse international comparisons of public sector performance.

 The tax-to-GDP ratio in Turkey increased by 0.4 percentage points, from 25.1% in 2015 to 25.5% in 2016.
 The corresponding figures for the OECD average were an increase of 0.3 percentage points from 34.0% to 34.3% over the same period.